dbaron/declarative-partial-updates/route-matching-explainer.md

 While the web platform allows matching between scrolling and URLs using ID mapping, this is:
 - limited to hash-fragments only, while some of these URL changes are better expressed by URLs that are seen by the server (like path changes).
 - Uni-directional.
 The user scrolling to a fragment doesn't automatically change the URL
-- Loading content lazily/predicticely based on element proximity to the viewport is cumbersome, and requires careful use of `IntersectionObserver` or `content-visiblity` (including the `contentvisibilityautostatechange` event).
+- Loading content lazily based on element proximity to the viewport is cumbersome, and requires careful use of `IntersectionObserver` or `content-visiblity` (including the `contentvisibilityautostatechange` event).

 # The proposed solution: